Truck tires: Structure and Functions

 Tire violations are tracked under the "vehicle maintenance" area.
 The most severe violations are weighted at 8, while the less severe are weighted at 3.
 Tire violations including flat tire or exposed fabric, ply or belt material exposed, tread or sidewall separation, audible air leak, cut exposing ply or belt material and tread depth carry an eight-point violation.
 Re-grooved tires, tire load weight rating and under-inflated tires carry a three-point violation.
 Both fleet and driver scores are affected by violations and any vehicle maintenance violation stays with the fleet for 24 months.

-truck tires structure and functions
+Picto truck tires structure and functions Help and advice

 HOW TO AVOID OOS TIRE VIOLATIONS: